-Since September 2013, this section works as a growing archive where you can find installation views and the curatorial text, or press release, of contemporary art exhibitions that take place in the continent.
-Since its creation, the Terremoto blog has presented more than a thousand exhibitions taking place in more than 18 countries.
+Since September 2013 and through the summer of 2022, this section works as an archive in-the-making where you can find installation views and the curatorial text, or press release, of contemporary art exhibitions that take place around the continent and the Caribbean.
+Since its creation, the Terremoto blog has presented more than a thousand exhibitions taking place in more than 20 countries.

-Launched in 2017, this section is a program of critical reviews of potent art events and exhibitions in the Americas.
-We seek a critical discussion taking into account both art and its context.
+Launched in 2017, this section features critical reviews of leading art events and exhibitions in the Americas.
+We seek to create critical discussions taking into account both art and its context.

-Reports are interviews, conversations, chronicles, or collective texts related to specific events in order to situate them in their context to unfold reflections and opinions about them.
+Reports are interviews, conversations, chronicles, or collective texts related to specific events in order to situate them in their context and unfold reflections and opinions around them.

-Through this section, monthly, we invite agents of the artistic systems to share a selection of images related to their practice or current interests.
+In this section, monthly, we invite artistic agents to share a selection of images related to their practice or current interests.
 Images are published daily in the header of our website and shared through our Instagram profile.
 At the end of the month, the complete selection of images is published together with a text that contextualizes them.

-Within the thematic framework of the current issue of the magazine, and beginning next November, each month a high-quality video work will be shared for free.
-Available for fifteen days, the work will be accompanied by a brief interview with the artist(s) to deepen their concept(s) and discourse(s).
-After fifteen days, the video will no longer be available.
+Within the thematic framework of the current issue of the magazine, and beginning in November 2020, each month a high-quality video artwork is shared for free.
+Available for a limited period of fifteen days, the piece will be accompanied by a brief interview with the artist(s) to deepen their concept(s) and discourse(s).

-On certain Sundays, the Opinion section welcomes reflections on public-state and community cultural policies that condition artistic practices in the region.
-Started to reflect on the context of Mexico, the section will soon be opened to other countries.
+On certain Sundays, the Opinion section welcomes critical pieces on public-state and community cultural policies that condition art practices in the region.
+Beginning with a focus on the Mexican context, the section will soon be opened to other countries.

-Terremoto Shout-Out is a sponsored announcements service on current events in art and culture around the world: new exhibitions, open calls, biennials, fairs, festivals and many more activities.
-For more information on the costs of this service, contact Carla Canseco: carla (at) terremoto.mx
+Terremoto Shout-Outs is a sponsored announcements service seeking to communicate on current events in art and culture around the world: new exhibitions, open calls, biennials, fairs, festivals and more.
+For additional information on the costs of this service, please contact Carla Canseco: carla (at) terremoto.mx

 Terremoto in its print version is a magazine produced by: